I knew I was pregnant before that little test came back positive. How did I know so soon? Morning sickness…

 Morning sickness tea blend

 This tea blend was formulated just for mama’s with morning sickness!
-It’s largely ginger based, but has a few other ingredients that are suppose to help stop the nausea.
+It’s largely ginger based, but has a few other ingredients that are supposed to help stop the nausea.

 Other Morning Sickness Tips: